 Texas.
-It’s a huge place, and with such a variety of geography and climates comes a multitude of soil types—each of which affect your home in unique ways.
+It’s a huge place, and with such a variety of geography, surface geology and climates comes a multitude of soil types—each of which affects your foundation in unique ways.

 With this type of complexity, you need a foundation repair company that knows the best solution for a given soil type.
 At Perma-Pier, we know Texas soil.
-In fact, we’re the only foundation repair company in Texas with a full-time, on-staff geologist, so there isn’t a soil type that we don’t know.
-Why is this so important when deciding who should repair your foundation?
+In fact, we’re the only foundation repair company in Texas with a geologist on staff.

 Foundation repair—especially in Texas—cannot be approached with a single-solution mindset.
 Texas soils are just too unique and varied.
-Perma-Pier understands the importance of accurately identifying the soil underneath your home, which is why we include a full-time geologist on our team of experts.
-Without first understanding the soil your foundations sits on, recommending the right foundation repair is impossible.
+Without first understanding the soil your foundation sits on, recommending the right foundation repair is impossible.